-With the Mass Effect Legendary remaster coming out soon, it’s time for everyone to dive back into the treasure trove of jargon, lore, backstories and romances that make up the Mass Effect universe.
+With the Mass Effect Legendary remaster out today, it’s time for everyone to dive back into the treasure trove of jargon, lore, backstories and romances that make up the Mass Effect universe.
 And we’re here to help.

 As I’ve previously done for Dragon Age and The Witcher, I’ve assembled a beginner’s guide to the world of Mass Effect.
 A few notes: This post won’t spoil contain Mass Effect: Andromeda, but it will fully spoil the events of the first three games in the series.
 I should give a shout-out to the dedicated folks who have built the Mass Effect fan wiki, an immense tome of knowledge that was immensely helpful in fact-checking this article.